Vote Obama-Biden 2012

 Why am I making this personal appeal?
 Because I want my friends and family to keep this unserious and backward-thinking Romney-Ryan pair out of office.
 I don't want your vote to codify my second-class citizenship.
 George Orwell rather famously quipped in Animal Farm that "ALL ANIMALS ARE EQUAL BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS."
 How much longer must Orwell's unpleasant maxim roll around in my head whenever I visit and converse with my "more equal" straight friends and family?
 I try to silence its truth about my state and my country.
 But it keeps shouting at me, haunting my thoughts about you.

 If this election somehow threatens your civil rights, let's talk.
 We can slowly, deliberately, and carefully consider your thoughts and objections.
-Until then, know that a vote for Romney-Ryan is a vote for my continued second-class citizenship – and it is offensive to me.
+Until then, know that a vote for Romney-Ryan is a vote for my continued second-class citizenship.
 Obama-Biden in 2012 is the way forward.